Get to know more about what we’re building for the 183 South Project

 The US 183 corridor from US 290 to SH 71 is one of Austin’s most important arterials.
 Since US 183 was constructed in the mid-1960s, the roadway has been a four-lane divided highway with minor improvements.
 As the primary route to and from the Austin-Bergstrom International Airport and points beyond, it attracts more than 60,000 cars and trucks a day.

-Since 2011, the Central Texas Regional Mobility Authority (Mobility Authority) and the Texas Department of Transportation (TxDOT) have been working with agencies and the community to develop a reasonable and feasible approach to improve mobility in the US 183 South corridor which have a real, positive impact on people’s drive times and quality of life.
+Since 2011, the Mobility Authority and the Texas Department of Transportation (TxDOT) have been working with agencies and the community to develop a reasonable and feasible approach to improving mobility in the US 183 South corridor to reduce travel times and improve quality of life.

 On March 6, 2015, TxDOT approved the project for construction.
 Find out more about this process on the Environmental Study page.